-South Africa says former president Nelson Mandela remains in "serious but stable" condition at a Pretoria hospital where he is getting treatment for a recurring lung infection.
+South Africa says former president Nelson Mandela remains in "serious but stable" condition as he spends a third day in a Pretoria hospital getting treatment for a recurring lung infection.

-A spokesman for the office of President Jacob Zuma said Monday that Mr. Mandela's health is unchanged from when he was admitted to the hospital on Saturday.
+President Jacob Zuma's office said in a statement Monday that Mr. Mandela's health is unchanged from when he was admitted to the hospital on Saturday.